creativescala/case-study-parser/docs/pages/parsing.md

 Parser[A].combine(that: Parser[A]): Parser[A]
 ```

+and the identity is an element of type `Parser[A]`.

 Can you think of applications of this type of operation for a parser?
 It may help to think of other monoids, such as those defined on sets and booleans, and consider how they would translate to a parser.
 If you can come up with a meaningful combine, what is it's identity?

 Spend some time thinking about this before reading on.

+Monoid is interesting because there at least two choices that make sense for a parser:

+1. The combine operation chooses between two parsers.
+If the first doesn't successfully parse the input we try again with the second input.
+This is the parser equivalent of the logical or operation, and the union of sets.
+The identity is the parser that always fails, regardless of it's input.

+2. The combine operation combines the results of two parsers.
+We parse the input with the first parser, parse the remaining input with the second parser, and then combine the output of both parsers if they were both successful.
+This requires we have a monoid for `A` to combine the output.
+This is the equivalent of the logical and, and the intersection of sets.